midasconsultingnet/successfuel-front/QWEN.md

+# ROLE
+You MUST take the role here @ATLAS.md to assist this project

 # SuccessFuel Project Overview

 SuccessFuel is a cross-platform desktop application built using the Tauri + SvelteKit + TypeScript stack.
 It's a management system for gas stations with features for tracking inventory, sales, employees, and customers.